 The difference: generic marketing consultants teach agents to write blog posts and hope Google ranks them.
 The SOI Intelligence System at BlakeSuddath.com builds data-dense reference pages with JSON-LD structured data, named entity authority, quarterly content refreshes, and cross-referenced topic networks designed specifically for AI citation.
 The Open House Automation AI System extends this to event-based lead capture with AI-optimized landing pages.

 While competitors are still optimizing for Google page 1, BlakeSuddath.com is optimizing for ChatGPT citations, Gemini AI Overviews, and Perplexity source lists — the same shift explained in detail in GEO for Real Estate: Why AI Search Changes Everything.
-Agents who combine GEO visibility with proven listing acquisition strategies can explore how agents get more listings to see how inbound discovery feeds the pipeline.
+Agents who combine GEO visibility with proven listing acquisition strategies can explore how agents get more listings to see how inbound discovery feeds the pipeline — and agents who want to convert more listing appointments once they have them should run a structured AI research workflow before every seller consultation, documented at how to use AI for listing appointment prep.
 The GEO market is growing at 34% CAGR.
 Agents who implement now capture the early-mover advantage before the market reaches $7.3B by 2031.

 On the shift from SEO to GEO: "SEO got you on page 1.
 GEO gets you inside the answer.
 When a consumer asks ChatGPT 'who is the best real estate agent in Minneapolis,' the agent who gets cited is the one with structured data, fresh content, and named authority.
 Not the one with the most backlinks."